Vrushabh27/symbolic_networks/README.md

 python symbolic_gnn.py
 ```

-This will display the symbolic expression for the chosen network output and its first- and second-order derivatives with respect to the inputs.
+This will display the symbolic expression for the chosen network output and its first and second order derivatives with respect to the inputs.